An elliptic Virasoro symmetry in 6d: Elliptic Virasoro Algebra

 \subsection{Free field representation}

-In order to find a free field representation of the EVA, we introduce two commuting families of root type quantum bosonic oscillators $\alpha_n,\beta_n$.
-They satisfy the commutation relations (we display the non-trivial relations only) \be \ee for $m,n\in\mathbb{Z}\backslash\{0\}$.
-We also introduce Heisenberg generators $\P,\Q$ normalized according to \be [\P,\Q]=2~. \ee
+In order to find a free field representation of the EVA, we introduce two commuting families of quantum bosonic oscillators $\{\alpha_n,\beta_n,n\in\mathbb{Z}\backslash\{0\}\}$.
+They satisfy the commutation relations (we display the non-trivial relations only) \be \ee We also introduce zero mode operators $\P,\Q$ commuting with all the oscillators and normalized according to \be [\P,\Q]=2~. \ee